 Best suited to families who value a structured, ambitious approach and are prepared for admissions competition.
 The main hurdle is securing a place.

 The evidence points to a high-performing primary with strong foundations.
-KS2 outcomes show 87.33% meeting the expected standard in reading, writing and maths combined, above the England average of 62%, and 29.33% reaching the higher standard compared with 8% in England.
+KS2 outcomes show 80% meeting the expected standard in reading, writing and maths combined, and 20% reaching the higher standard.

 As a community school, places are allocated using Halton’s oversubscription criteria, with distance used after higher-priority categories such as looked after children and siblings.
 Halton measures distance as a straight-line between address points rather than travel routes.